forthy42/net2o/wiki/commands.md

 address.

 The command interpreter is a stack machine with two data types: 64 bit integers and strings.
-Encoding of commands, integers and string length follows protobuf, strings are just sequences of bytes (interpretation can vary).
+Encoding of commands, integers and string length follows protobuf conceptually (but MSB first, not LSB first as with protobuf, to simplify scanning), strings are just sequences of bytes (interpretation can vary).
 Command blocks contain a sequence of commands; there are no conditionals and looping instructions.

 Strings can contain encrypted nested commands, used during communication setup.